OkaShino9/OkaShino9/README.md

 ## 🚀 About Me
 <p align="center">
 <em>
-🎓  First-year Computer Science @ Chulalongkorn University <br>
+🎓  Second-year Computer Science @ Chulalongkorn University <br>
 💡  Passionate about AI/ML, Business Innovation and Quant <br>
   I want to use technology to create innovations that can help and improve the quality of life of fellow humans.
 </em>